jahid114/MyTaskApp/README.md

 npm start
 ```

-Then you see the backend up and running in [http://localhost:5000](http://localhost:5000)
+Then you can see the backend up and running in [http://localhost:5000](http://localhost:5000)

 ### Set up the Frontend
-Go to the frontedn folder by following:
+Go to the frontend folder by following:

 ```bash
 cd ../frontend